Running Benchmarks

 1. Choose a different name: Use a new benchmark name

-2. Remove the existing benchmark: Delete the folder manually
+2. Remove the existing benchmark: Use the rm command

 # Remove existing benchmark